jopamo/bp/README.md

 </div>

 bp is short for 'backpack' to denote it being easier to move around on various cloud services or embedded devices.
 It is an alternate [gentoo](https://github.com/gentoo/gentoo) package repo.
-It is not intended as a replacement for gentoo, it is heavily customized for my own purposes and the invaluable freedom of choice that gentoo gives you is elimnated in many cases.
-It is somewhat compatible with gentoo and gentoo overlays, some stuff works.
-Thanks to all Gentoo devs past and present and the linux community for all the support.
-It uses the [package.provided](https://wiki.gentoo.org/wiki//etc/portage/profile/package.provided) mechanism to provide a compatibility layer.
+It is not intended as a replacement for gentoo, it is heavily customized and the invaluable freedom of choice that gentoo gives you is eliminated in many cases.
+All credit goes to Gentoo devs past and present and the linux community for all the support.
+It is somewhat compatible with gentoo and gentoo overlays using the [package.provided](https://wiki.gentoo.org/wiki//etc/portage/profile/package.provided) mechanism to provide a compatibility layer.
 Just chroot or [systemd-nspawn](https://wiki.archlinux.org/title/systemd-nspawn) into [these rootfs tarballs](https://1g4.org/linux/) instead of the official [stage tarballs](https://wiki.gentoo.org/wiki/Stage_tarball).

 ## Distro Configuration
 * A mixture of stable and bleeding edge